 Find out more about disease prevention and the importance of handwashing, hygiene and sanitation in these free courses from The Open University.

-The theme of this year’s Global Handwashing Day is “Make Handwashing a Habit”.
+The theme of this year’s Global Handwashing Day is “Clean hands are within reach”.
 Changes in handwashing behavior are often temporary; think how often a small child has to be reminded to wash their hands, but for handwashing to be effective it must be practiced regularly.
 There are many difficulties in establishing handwashing behavior as a habit including the availability of water in many poorer countries and personal, social, cultural and religious barriers.
 Consequently, establishing handwashing behavior as a habit is one of the great challenges currently facing those who promote handwashing.

 Read more about how The Open University has worked in partnership with World Vision Ethiopia and UNICEF to develop learning resources that help WASH (water, sanitation and hygiene) practitioners influence behaviors like handwashing and improve hygiene and sanitation.